MVC vs MVP vs MVVM vs MVI. Choosing an Architecture for Android App

 Challenges of building an architecture

 There’s no perfect architecture.
 Each project is unique, with its own requirements.
 The things that influence the architecture are the same for Android and iOS.
-In this article we’ll focus on architecture for Android.
+In this article we’ll focus on architecture for Android app development.

 These are the things that influence the architecture:

 - Tool set, server infrastructure, databases and SDKs

 - Integration of third-party services like maps, payment gateways, etc.

 - Type of project

 - Expertise of the developers

 As you can see, it’s important to consider and sometimes even predict circumstances that may arise in the future.

 The mobile app market is dynamic, and nobody can tell for sure what will happen next.
 New programming languages, services, libraries, analytics and operating system versions appear every year.
 A mobile expert will create an app architecture with this in mind.